TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/models/thethingsindoorgateway/_index.md

 <!--more-->

-{{% ttig %}} is an 8 Channel LoRaWAN gateway, whose technical specifications can be found in [the official documentation](https://www.thethingsnetwork.org/docs/gateways/thethingsindoor/).
+{{% ttig %}} is an 8 Channel LoRaWAN® gateway, whose technical specifications can be found in [the official documentation](https://www.thethingsnetwork.org/docs/gateways/thethingsindoor/).

 ## Prerequisites